-The shape of species abundance distribution (SAD) has been for rather long time considered as an important indicator of underlying community assembly processes.
-R.A.
-Fisher was perhaps the first to plot the SAD plot in which x-axis represents number of individuals per species and y-axis represents number of species, and fitted the data by logseries, which was that time considered empirically as the most common shape of species abundance distribution and predicted that singletons (species with only one detected individuals) are always the most common.
+The shape of species abundance distribution (SAD) has been for a rather long time considered an important indicator of underlying community assembly processes.
+Ronald A. Fisher was perhaps the first to plot the species abundance distribution diagram, where the x-axis represented the number of individuals per species and the y-axis represented the number of species.
+He fitted the data by log series, which at that time was considered empirically as the most common shape of species abundance distribution, and predicted that singletons (species with only one detected individual) are always the most common.
 Fisher’s alpha, one of the oldest diversity measures considering both species richness and evenness, is derived from this empirical relationship.
-Preston modified this diagram and showed that if community is sampled more completely and the x-axis is transformed into octaves (numbers of species are binned into groups of 1, 2, 4, 8, 16, 32 etc. species), the resulting shape of SAD resembles symmetric bell shape of Gaussian distribution (more intensive sampling will make singletons less common or completely absent, since it’s a matter of time to find another one or more individuals for each species original represented by singletons).
-Robert H. Whittaker introduced “rank abundance curve”, called also diversity-dominance or Whittaker’s curve, where x-axis represents species ranked according to their relative abundance (from commonest at the left to rarest at the right), and y-axis represents (percent) relative species abundances (often log-transformed).
+Preston modified this diagram and showed that if the community is sampled more completely and the x-axis is transformed into octaves (numbers of species are binned into groups of 1, 2, 4, 8, 16, 32 etc. species), the resulting shape of SAD resembles symmetric bell shape of Gaussian distribution (more intensive sampling will make singletons less common or completely absent since it is a matter of time to find another one or more individuals for each species originally represented by singletons).
+Robert H. Whittaker introduced the “rank abundance curve”, also called diversity-dominance or Whittaker’s curve, where the x-axis represents species ranked according to their relative abundance (from commonest at the left to rarest at the right), and the y-axis represents relative species abundances (often log-transformed).
 The shape (the steepness and the length of the tail) indicates the relative proportion of dominant and rare species in a community.

 There are several diversity indices differing by the degree in which they consider richness and evenness (species richness, Shannon entropy and Simpson concentration index in this order putting the weight on evenness from no in case of species richness to high in case of Simpson), and also several indices of evenness itself.
-Mark O. Hill (1973) showed that all three diversity indices can be summarized using so called Hill numbers of order q, which represent effective numbers of species (increasing q puts less weight on rare species and more weight on abundant species).
-Hill numbers can be used to draw diversity profiles, which allow for elegant comparison of diversity among communities considering both richness and evenness.
+Mark O. Hill (1973) showed that all three diversity indices could be summarized using so-called Hill numbers of order q, which represent effective numbers of species (increasing q puts less weight on rare species and more weight on abundant species).
+Hill numbers can be used to draw diversity profiles, which allow for an elegant comparison of diversity among communities considering both richness and evenness.

-Beta diversity is a concept fundamentally different from alpha or gamma diversity, and itself represents a complex topic.
+Beta diversity is a concept fundamentally different from alpha or gamma diversity and itself represents a complex topic.
 Beta diversity can be seen as species turnover (directional exchange of species among pair of samples or along spatial, temporal or environmental gradient) or as variation in species composition (non-directional description of heterogeneity in species composition within the dataset)(e.g. Anderson et al. 2011).
-Alternatively (sensu Jurasinsky et al. 2009), beta diversity can be seen as either differential diversity (considering differences in species composition) or as proportional diversity (proportion of species on regional and local level, gamma vs alpha diversity).
+Alternatively (sensu Jurasinsky et al. 2009), beta diversity can be seen as either differential diversity (considering differences in species composition) or as proportional diversity (proportion of species on a regional and local level, gamma vs alpha diversity).